Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction: Introduction

+The importance of personalized models for affective computing is very well supported by evidence in social and behavioral sciences and HAI research\cite{reichardt2020affective}.
+For instance, prior studies have shown that there are variations in personality characteristics across various user profiles, including age ranges, genders, and even cultural backgrounds~\cite{akyunus2021age,weisberg2011gender,hang2021age}, affecting how individuals show or manifest their emotional states.

+Hence, personalization of affective computing models entails taking into account individual differences when developing such models, resulting in interactions that resonate more effectively with users.
+By adapting to individual nuances, socially intelligent agents become more adept as companions to the users in various domains, from healthcare to education.

+Personalizing computational models of affect can also enhance personalization strategies in HAI, for example user interface design in HCI, which aims to improve user experience (e.g. ease of finding information, satisfaction, long-term engagement), or robot's gender and personality in HRI.

-Despite the aforementioned evidence of the importance of personalized computational models, however, the HMI community has primarily concentrated on universal approaches for the computational models of affect, overlooking personalized models.
-Currently, there is no literature review available that focuses on personalized affective computing models.
-While there have been a few approaches attempting to develop customized models for affective computing tasks related to recognizing emotions and predicting personality traits, there is no comprehensive review of the field.
+Despite the aforementioned evidence of the importance of personalized computational models, the HAI community has primarily concentrated on universal approaches for the computational models of affect, overlooking personalized models \cite{Kathan2022}.
+While there have been a few approaches attempting to develop customized models for affective computing tasks related to recognizing emotions \cite{vogt-andre-2006-improving,yusuf2017individuality,chu2016selective} and predicting personality traits \cite{shao2021personality}, there is no comprehensive review of the field.

 Thus, there is a significant gap in the understanding of personalized affective computing models and their potential applications.
-A recent book by \cite{mcauley2022} explored a family of approaches for personalized machine learning.
-However, the focus is mainly on personalization in the context of recommender systems.
-User modeling techniques are explored mainly in the context of modeling user interactions with the web.
+A recent book \cite{mcauley2022} explored approaches for personalized machine learning, focusing however on personalization in the context of recommender systems.

 A literature review could provide a deeper understanding of the existing research in personalized affective computing, identify the gaps and limitations of current techniques, and suggest future directions for study in this field.

-In this paper, we present a survey of existing works in personalized affective computing, organized into the following structure as shown in Figure \ref{fig:Framework}.
-The paper is intended to provide directions on how affective computing approaches can be improved by incorporating ideas from personalized user modeling.
-This paper shall act as a guide for researchers in developing personalized systems where the accurate modeling of users is central to the success of these systems.